 Fill a sauce pan with about 2″ of water and bring to a boil.
 Place a mason jar or smaller pot inside (double boiler**) and add your shea butter, beeswax, and coconut oil and heat until melted.

 Transfer to a pourable measuring cup.
 Cut the tip off of the vitamin E capsule and add it to your liquid mixture.

 Add essential oils, to your liking.
 As a reference, I used about 15 drops of each of the lemon and lime essential oils.
 Stir.
 If your mixture is lightly scented, add a few more drops and give it another whiff.
 If it smells just right, add a couple of more drops as it sometimes seems to lose potency when it has hardened.

 Pour your mixture into your molds.

-Allow to sit until tops start to look solid (about 15 minutes).
-Carefully move to the refrigerator and allow to set completely, about 30 minutes.
+Allow lotion bars to sit until the tops start to look solid (about 15 minutes).
+Carefully move to the refrigerator and allow to set completely about 30 minutes.

 Pop your lotion bars out of the molds.

-To use, wrap your fingers around your bar.
-The warmth from your skin will activate the oils and leave a soft and smooth residue.
+To use, wrap your fingers around a bar.
+The warmth of your skin will activate the oils and leave a soft and smooth residue.
 A little bit goes a long way.
 Rub into your hands and allow it to absorb.
 Your hands will thank you!